 He noted, “There are many definitions of keratin treatments: Some are purely cosmetic (deep conditioning), while others rely on chemicals.”
 He adds, “Some manufacturers of chemical straightening keratin treatments recommend their own sulfate free shampoos to avoid washing out the benefits prematurely.
 Also, just because the shampoo is sulfate-free does not mean it is milder.
 We also haven’t seen any data that color retention with sulfate-free shampoos is better than sulfate-containing shampoos, as color loss is predominantly driven by water, which is actually what swells the hair and allows hair dye particles to leach out.”

 On Current Rotation: Sulfate-Free Shampoo and Color-Safe Conditioner

 Anyone who’s ever seesawed with color as I have knows how crucial it is to have the proper wash and care backup plan for home.
 And this can change at different points in your life too, depending on your needs.
-This year has been the year of the sulfate-free shampoo and sulfate free conditioner for me (I’ve found Nexxus New York Salon Care Color Assure Sulfate-Free Shampoo and the Nexxus New York Salon Care Color Assure Conditioner to be my new secret weapons).
+This year has been the year of the sulfate-free shampoo and sulfate free conditioner for me (I’ve found Nexxus Color Assure Sulfate-Free Shampoo and Nexxus Color Assure Conditioner to be my new secret weapons).
 With newly bleached hair, you definitely need all the help you can get.
 You need those extra technologies that not only keep your color vibrant for as long as humanly possible, but to also make sure your hair stays healthy-looking and doesn’t break.

 I’m happy to say that I haven’t called for a touch-up just yet; my hair’s holding up fine and still holding on to their bright, baby blond highlights with conviction.
 Sulfate-free shampoo and moisturizing conditioner, my summer color saviors!